 If you’re looking for a new job, one of your first steps should be to update your LinkedIn profile photo.

 In a recent survey, over 85% of recruiters and hiring managers reported using LinkedIn to source and screen job applicants.
 So, an unprofessional photo at the top of your profile can easily get your disqualified from your ideal next job.
-(Source:

-Here’s our top 5 most common LinkedIn profile photo mistakes:
+Without any further hold up, here are our top 5 most common LinkedIn profile photo mistakes:

 Mistake #1: Your Photo Doesn’t Look Like You Any More